 - Easily soaked hair: Does your hair soak up a lot of product or air-dry extremely fast after a shower?
-This means it is porous (aka thirsty) and in need of moisture!
+This means it is highly porous (aka thirsty) and in need of moisture!

 Just because your hair is damaged, doesn’t mean it can’t be repaired.
-If you haven’t already ditched your drying shampoo and conditioner for a New Wash hair cleanser, that should be your first step!
-New Wash doesn’t strip your scalp of its natural protective barrier like shampoo, so your hair can return to a state of equilibrium.
+If you haven’t already ditched your drying shampoo and conditioner for a New Wash hair cleanser, make it your first step!
+New Wash doesn’t strip your scalp of its natural protective barrier like shampoo does, so your hair can return to a state of equilibrium.

-According to today.com, a great way to help out your hair is your diet.
-“Meat, fish, beans, and soy will arm the body to make keratin, a fibrous protein that builds hair and nails.
-While omega-3 fats, found in fish, walnuts and flaxseed, help make hair shine,” says Dr. Apple Bodemer, an assistant professor of dermatology at the University of Wisconsin School of Medicine and Public Health.

-Thinking of picking up some biotin supplements?
-Currently, there is no clear evidence that vitamin B will give you thick, luscious hair, “some people swear by it, while others notice no difference.”
+According to today.com, the best and most proactive way to help out your hair is your diet.
+“Meat, fish, beans, and soy will arm the body to make keratin, a fibrous protein that builds hair and nails, while omega-3 fats found in fish, walnuts and flaxseed help make hair shine,” says Dr. Apple Bodemer, an assistant professor of dermatology at the University of Wisconsin School of Medicine and Public Health.Tempted to trty biotin supplements?
+According to Dr. Apple Bodemer, there is currently no clear evidence that vitamin B will give you thick, luscious hair, “some people swear by it, while others notice no difference.”

 Another practice that has been around for thousands of years is hair oiling.
-Learning how to use hair oil by massaging them into your scalp helps to mimic the natural sebum your body is used to.
-According to Vogue, applying oil strengthens the hair, protects it from heat damage, stimulates growth, and hydrates hair to prevent frizz.
+Massaging hair oil it into your scalp helps to mimic the sebum your body makes.
+According to Vogue, applying oil strengthens the hair, protects it from heat damage, stimulates growth, and moisturizes hair to prevent frizz.

 Some of the most common things you can do to prevent heat damage include: